-Yet another sample from the Central Texas Blacklands had similar issues on the wheat head.
-The glumes were discolored, some rotting was observed and seeds had been infected.
-Glumes were infected with fungi in the genera Bipolaris, Drechslera, and Alternaria.
-Any seeds that were infected and rotting were found to be infected by Drechslera sp.
+Other wheat issues in the head can be more pronounced.
+Glumes can be discolored, some rotting can be observed observed and seeds can be infected.
+Glumes can often be infected with fungi in the genera Bipolaris, Drechslera, and Alternaria.
+Any seeds that were infected and rotting were found to be infected commonly by fungi such as Drechslera sp.
 (Figure 4)

 Figure 4.
-Symptoms and signs observed from the glume of wheat A. Glume disocloration, soft tissue rot, sooty mold.
+Symptoms and signs observed from the glume of wheat A. Glume discoloration, soft tissue rot, sooty mold.
 B. Mycelia (fungal growth) of Drechslera sp. growing on seeds.
 C. Conidia (asexual spore) of Drechslera sp. observed from seeds.
 D. Conidia of Bipolaris sp. observed from the glume.
 E. Conidium of Drechslera sp. observed from glume tissue F. Conidium of Alternaria sp. observed from glume tissue.

-The information given herein is for educational purposes only.
-References to commercial products or trade names are made with the understanding that no discrimination is intended and no endorsement by Texas AgriLife Extension Service personnel is implied.
-Educational programs of the Texas A&M AgriLife Extension Service are open to all people without regard to race, color, sex, disability, religion, age, or national origin.
-The Texas A&M University System, U.S. Department of Agriculture, and the County Commissioners Courts of Texas Cooperating The issue with Drechslera sp. is that the species Drechslera tritici-repentis (more correctly known as Pyrenophora tritici-repentis) is the causal agent of tan spot of wheat leaves and may have been the same species that was also observed on yet another sample from the Central Texas Blacklands.
-This sample had leaves with symptoms of leaf spot or blotch and two fungi were recovered: Drechslera and Alternaria (Figure 5).
+The issue with Drechslera sp. is that the species Drechslera tritici-repentis (more correctly known as Pyrenophora tritici-repentis) is the causal agent of tan spot of wheat.
+One sample had leaves with symptoms of leaf spot or blotch and two fungi were recovered: Drechslera and Alternaria (Figure 5).
 The head was also infected with both of these fungi.

 All fungi mentioned can survive in crop debris, in seed (infecting seed or attached as spores on the seed coat), and in soil.
-Some fungi can survive for several years due to the production of survival structures such as chlamydospores, oospores, or sclerotia.
+Some fungi or water-molds can survive for several years due to the production of survival structures such as chlamydospores, oospores, or sclerotia.